 - Final Course Review (Pro)

-Students often benefit from a last minute review session before their test.
+- Pro – Comprehensive Final Review: Students often benefit from a last minute review session before their test.
 That’s why Becker incorporates a final review lesson into their Pro course.
-Completing this is far more effective than a cram session and should ensure that everything you’ve learned is fresh in your mind, which is why I ultimately recommend you sign up for this option instead of settling for Advantage or Premium.
+Completing this is far more effective than a cram session and should ensure that everything you’ve learned is fresh in your mind.

 Becker CPA Details